-Commonly Asked Question - Chapter Seven, Section A

-7A/13 State association databases in WinLABS are non-transmitting.
+7A/13 State acception databases in WinLARS are non transmitting.
+How do Stat /A/13 State association databases in WinLABS are non-transmitting.
 How do State associations submit Board of Director information to USBC HQ?

-State associations submit their information each season by emailing the State Officers & Directors Report form to their Regional Manager or to associationservices@bowl.com.
-This should be done at the beginning of each season, and whenever a change of board members takes place due to resignations or appointments.
+State associations submit their information each season by emailing the State Officer & Directors Report form to their Regional Manager or to associationservices@bowl.com This should be done at the beginning of each season, and whenever a change of board members takes place due to resignations or appointments.
 7A/14 How much bonding coverage does each association receive?
 Associations automatically receive \$10,000 in bonding coverage each year.

-7A/15 How does my local association go about getting a larger bonding amount than the automatic \$10,000, and what is the cost?
+7A/15 How does my local association go about getting a larger bonding amount that the automatic \$10,000, and what is the cost?
 Local associations can request an additional amount up to \$1M through their WinLABS program.
 The additional bonding coverages do not carry over from season to season so bonding amounts over \$10,000 must be requested at the beginning of each bowling season.
 There is no charge to associations for additional bonding coverage.

-7A/16 How does a local association request additional bonding coverage?

-Local associations go into your WinLABS program, then to Association Properties, Bonding (section), provide bank name, input new bonding amount, and transmit.
-(Note: Bank name needs to be the same as the bank used in the association's EFT Agreement on file with USBC.)

-7A/17 How does a state association request additional bonding coverage?

-State associations must request additional bonding coverage each season by emailing bonding@bowl.com or their Regional Manager.

-7A/18 How do we determine the proper amount of bonding coverage we should have for our association?
+7A/16 How does a local association request additional bonding coverage? , • Local associations go into your WinLABS program, then to Association Properties Bonding (section), provide bank name, input new bonding amount, and transmit (Note: Bank name needs to be the same as the bank used in the association's EF Agreement on file with USBC.)
+7A/17 How does a state association request additional bonding coverage? ,,,,,,, State associations must request additional bonding coverage each season by emailin bonding@bowl.com or their Regional Manager.
+7A/18 How do we determine the proper amount of bonding coverage we should hav for our association?
 To calculate your bonding coverage amount, you should add together all funds that would go through your association each year.
-(If all association money were in your account at the same time, how much would that be?)
-Include all income from membership, tournaments, fundraising, savings accounts, other events, etc.

-7A/19 What is the maximum amount of bonding coverage we can get for our association?
+(If all association money were in you account at the same time, how much would that be?)
+Include all income from membership, tournaments, fundraising, savings accounts, other events, etc. 7A/19 What is the maximum amount of bonding coverage we can get for ou association?
 USBC's bonding company has a maximum amount of \$1million, per association.
-Any amount needed above that would need to be purchased as an additional bonding plan through another company.
+An amount needed above that would need to be purchased as an additional bonding pla through another company.